ExploreASL/Documentation/docs/Functions.md

 ----
 ### xASL\_bids\_Dicom2JSON.m

-#### Format
+**Format:**

 ```matlab
 [parms pathDcmDictOut] = xASL_bids_Dicom2Parms(imPar, pathIn[, pathJSON, dcmExtFilter, bUseDCMTK, pathDcmDictIn])
 ```

-#### Description
+**Description:**

 The function goes through the pathIn files, reads the DICOM or PAR/REC files and parses their headers.
 It extracts the DICOM parameters important for ASL, makes sure they are in the correct format, if missing then replaces with default value, it also checks if the parameters are consistent across DICOM files for a single sequence.